-Hall Scientific Ltd., is proud to announce the representation of Sciencetech (Canada).
-HSL will be reselling their Solar Simulator technology witin the United Kingdom and Ireland.
+Hall Scientific Ltd., is proud to announce the representation of Sciencetech (Canada) and their Solar Simulator technology in the United Kingdom and Ireland.

 The Sciencetech solar simulator produces high intensity, uniform illumination on a target area.
 Typically, a high power solar simulator uses an ellipsoidal reflector to capture light from an arc lamp source inside the reflector, an arrangement that results in a light pattern with a bright outer region and a dark centre.
 This non-uniformity is unacceptable in many solar simulators and as a result, forces many of our solar simulator competitors to use designs involving diffusers to reduce the non-uniformity.
 This results in a reduction of intensity and a distortion of the spectrum on the target area.